I brought the party to my dying father's hospital room

 My father and I spent 28 glorious days together in Room 346, and I never saw him more free

-"Operation Good Times" won a gold medal at the New York Festivals of Radio in June 2018.
-Click on the "Listen" link above to hear it.
+"Operation Good Times" was originally published in February 2018, and won a gold medal at the New York Festivals Radio Awards.
+Click on the "Listen" link to hear it.

 By Samira Mohyeddin

 When my father was diagnosed with terminal cancer, I moved into his hospital room with him.
 We lived there together for 28 days.

 It all began on the night of my uncle's funeral.
 My dad collapsed at around 3 am and was holding his abdomen, writhing in pain.
 We called 911 and when the first responders arrived, I was on the floor holding my father from the back.
 The ambulance attendants began asking him questions about the pain in his abdomen and as I was instructing him to tell them where the pain was, my dad turned around to me and whispered, "your breath smells."

 We all burst out laughing for a split second, and then he went right back to his pain.

 That's my dad.
 No matter the situation, there was always time for tomfoolery and laughter.